trickys-dev/docs-website/docs/stormworks/trainserver.md

 # Train Server

 This server is intended for roleplay railway operations.
-The section of railway from Spycakes to Comado recreates absolute block signalling for roleplay between signalling and train drivers in a realistic railway setting.
+The section of railway from Spycakes to Camodo recreates absolute block signalling for roleplay between signalling and train drivers in a realistic railway setting.

 :::note Absolute Block Signalling Summary